 Her hands are empty.
 She squares up in front of him and has to lift her chin to look him in the eyes.
 Up close like this, she’s got deep eyes with colors sparking in them.
 A man could get lost for days in eyes like them.
 There’s some kind of markings around her right eye, too, but they’re black on black and it’s too dark to make them out.

-A hole in the air has opened, black as pitch against the moonlit backdrop of the far canyon wall.
-It’s the shape of ol’ Chap’s chuck wagon dinner bell—that is, if Chap’s triangle was about the size of barn doors.
+A hole in the air has opened, black as pitch in the moonlight.
+It’s the shape of ol’ Chap’s chuck wagon dinner bell—that is, if Chap’s triangle was the size of barn doors.

 Stepping out of that blackness are horrors straight out of some Bible-thumper’s Hell.
 Monsters.
 Demons maybe.
 Jonas scrabbles for his carbine.